 2. Make it positive

 Did you know that cats can be trained just like dogs?
-Actually, all animals respond to positive reinforcement training, you can even use a clicker like you would for dogs.
+Actually, all animals respond to positive reinforcement training, you can even use clicker training like you would for dogs.
 Make any grooming experience as positive as possible using extra-tasty treats such as small amounts of chicken or white fish.
-Don’t forget that these contain calories though – you’ll need to adjust their evening meal accordingly to prevent obesity!
+Don’t forget that these contain calories, though – you’ll need to adjust their evening meal accordingly to prevent obesity!

 3. Go slow to go fast